phpactor/phpactor/plugin/README.md

 - [Omni-completion](#omni-completion): Intelligent auto-completion with *no indexing!*.
 - [Insert use statement](#include-use-statement): Automatically search for and include the use statement for class under cursor.
+- [Expand class to FQN](#class-expand): Search for class under cursor and expand it to its FQN.
 - [Tranformations](#transformations): Apply transformations (implement contracts, etc).
 - [Move and copy classes](#move-class): Move/copy classes and update references to them.
 - [Go-to type](#goto-type): Open the class for the type under the cursor.